bitfinity-network/bitbridge/apps/widget-demo/README.md

   }
 ];

-// leave as is if yoi don't have btc-connectkit projectId const btcOptions = {
+// leave as is if you don't have btc-connectkit projectId const btcOptions = {
   projectId: 'xxxx',
   clientKey: 'xxxx',